AbhishekPandey-10/Student_mate/README.md

 - Shifting from mysql to SQLite
 - Maybe working on a Webpage using Django
 - Adding a feture to delete subject
 - Topic Distribution density according to number of days left till exam .
+- Add a GitHub-style "Study Heatmap" to visualize consistency.
+- Visualize the `assigned_date` distribution in a monthly grid.
+- Track consecutive days of `status='done'` to build habits.